delebash/nw.Xbox.Music.Player/README.md

 node-webkit wrapper for music.xbox.com

-Just wraps the music.xbox.com site so that you can minimize it to your taskbar.
+Just wraps the music.xbox.com site so that you can minimize it to your tray.
 Only tested on windows 7 x64

 To compile you will need node installed